 Rio Grande Community Ecotourism Center in Hidalgo

-Located in a cloud forest in Hidalgo, Acaxochitlán is the perfect option for your weekend.
-Here you will find the Río Grande Community Ecotourism Center, which has private bathrooms, hot showers, Wi-Fi, and camping spaces.
-Or if you prefer more comfort, you can stay in cottages with kitchenette and fireplace for colder days.
+Located in a cloud forest in Hidalgo, Acaxochitlán is the perfect choice for your weekend.
+Here you will find the Río Grande Community Ecotourism Center, which has private bathrooms, hot showers, wifi and camping spaces.
+Or if you prefer more comfort, you can stay in cabins with kitchenette and fireplace for the coldest days.

 How much?
 Plan your experience trip along with lodging here

 When to go?
-From November to April you will have incredible landscapes and in rainy season you can take advantage to make fungal collection with Nahua women.
+From November to April you will have incredible landscapes and during rainy season you can take the opportunity to pick mushrooms with Nahua women.

-Without a doubt, there are hidden treasures inside and outside Mexico City that are still waiting to be explored to give you new material for your traveling anecdotes.
-Don’t have any questions and prepare your best camping items.
+Undoubtedly, there are hidden treasures inside and outside Mexico City that are still waiting to be explored to give you new material for your travel anecdotes.
+Don’t hesitate and prepare your best camping gear.